Recommendations to Accelerate your Cloud Migrations

 Before you know it, your applications lack the right security policies and policies are applied inconsistently.
 Or hidden dependencies lurking below the surface can expose vectors for attackers to find sensitive data or move laterally within the new cloud environment.
 Having a solution that can identify the applications, understand and baseline the interconnections to other applications and users, and be able to compute and orchestrate least-privilege security can ensure cloud migrations are secure and free of incidents.

 But, unlike moving your residence, moving applications to the cloud is not a one-time event but rather a continual process that repeats itself over the course of years.
 In other words, mistakes can be compounded and amplified over time.

 Takeaway: Successful migrations at scale can be done

 With our industry-leading observability and security solutions, vArmour has helped enterprises to execute seamless migrations of applications to the cloud at scale, without unplanned outages or security incidents.
 In fact, one global Telco just completed a 4-year project to move more than 5,800 applications and 400,000 workloads to Microsoft Azure public cloud in 18 months.
 (Somebody drop a mic.)

 In fact, the project executive told us, “We moved over 400,000 workloads and 5,800 applications in just over 18 months with ZERO incidents.
-We couldn’t have done it without vArmour.”
+It would have taken us four years without vArmour.”